|The DX Code of Conduct|

 Contrary to popular opinion, I am neither a charity nor an eccentric millionaire.
 Whereas I give my time freely, I do expect the QSLing process to cover my direct costs in terms paying for the return postage of direct QSL requests, together with my related and reasonable expenses, such as QSL card printing, other stationery and printer consumable costs, bureau postage etc. In some instances, it is even necessary to cover the cost of buying and shipping spare parts to the DX station or paying his licence renewal fees in order to keep him on the air.

-Fortunately, many DXers are happy to include an extra IRC or dollar bill with their card request to help in offsetting the cost of the QSL-ing process, which is greatly appreciated and put to good use.
+Fortunately, many DXers are happy to include an extra dollar or two with their card request to help in offsetting the cost of the QSL-ing process, which is greatly appreciated and put to good use.

 Please click on any of the links on the left hand side of this page for more information, to search some of the logs of the callsigns that I manage and to request bureau QSLs.